Showing posts with label truth. Show all posts

 "And have no fellowship with the unfruitful works of darkness, but rather expose them," Eph 5:11 NKJV

-Some churches are so vulnerable due to their perspective; one foot is in the light, and one is in the darkness.
+Some churches are vulnerable due to their perspective; one foot is in the light, and one is in the darkness.
 We are deceiving ourselves because some churches have both feet in darkness.
 Some have partially received the truth because of supported scientific evidence; they are deceived and likely to be corrected.
 Why?
 They keep teaching a lie even after the truth is revealed to them.
 Why?
-Because they reject God's supremacy over all things by believing in man's science instead.
+Because they reject God’s supremacy over all things by believing in man’s science instead.

 Naaman, commander of the army of the king of Syria, was a great and honourable man in the eyes of his master, but Naaman was a leper (in darkness).
 Naaman became furious when the prophet told him to go and wash in the Jordan seven times.
 There are great teachers and Pastors, great men of God who are quick to reject the truth and some to accuse others of being a heretic if their beliefs are different.
 How many attempts are required to bring someone to their senses to believe a truth shared by a loving and caring fellow Christian?
 Seven times?